diego-hdz1/Amadeus-Flights-Project/AmadeusBackend/README.md

 http://localhost:8080
 ```

+## IMPORTANT NOTE

+If you are executing the code without the Docker compose, the default port of the frontend is 5173.
+So in the Controller for the CORS it needs to be changed to 5173.
+If you are using the Docker Comopose, there are not problems

 ## How to set up your API secrets

 For Linux and MacOS we can use the terminal to define the environment variables.